 Perfecting a piece of art can take time, which requires patience and dedication.
 However, the finishing result is usually very rewarding and provides children with a sense of achievement.
 As a result, they learn that patience is key to success.
 While it can be tempting to rush certain things, taking it slow often leads to better results.
 If you can set them up somewhere quiet like at a table or at a creation station and leave them to get creative without any interruptions they will be more likely to allow themselves to become fully immersed in the activity, helping not only their patience but also their imagination and intuition.

 If however you have a child that tends to rush through their art projects with no real plan and finds it hard to visualise the end result then paint by numbers are a great activity to help slow down and work towards a goal.
 Bookoli have a wide range of pain by numbers sets, some small, small large, covering a wide range of themes from dinosaurs to ocean wildlife, unicorns to jungle animals, so there is something for everyone.

 Creativity underpins problem solving skills, because it often requires a child to think outside the box and come up with unique ways to achieve certain goals.
 Strong problem-solving skills are important throughout life and can help children feel more independent and confident in their own abilities.
 A good way to help with this is to set them a task such as – create a flower – and then give them a variety of materials including, plastic bottles, paint, glue, paper plates, string, anything you have handy and let them figure out how best to create a flower from what is available to them.

-These are some but not all of the benefits of arts and crafts but as you can see it is an important activity that should be encouraged.
+These are some but not all of the benefits of arts and crafts but as you can see it is an important activity that should be encouraged, especially with those under the age of 4 as arts and crafts can help them develop skills that will get them school ready.
 If you do not like arts and crafts due to the mess then have a look for local groups, art centres or messy play activities where you can go and get creative together without worrying about the mess in your own home.